-- Simple: its use does not require any special equipment or ability. - Safe: it is insoluble, sensorially neutral, not consumable by wine microorganisms. - Respectful of wine quality: it only causes a minimal loss of total acidity (less than cold treatment or ED). - Respectful of the environment: cooling is not necessary and it is complementary to the use of stabilizing colloids.
+- Simple: its use does not require any special equipment or specialized labor. - Safe: it is insoluble, sensory neutral, not consumable by wine microorganisms. - Respectful of wine quality: it only causes a minimal loss of total acidity (less than cold treatment or ED). - Respectful of the environment: cooling is not necessary and it is complementary to the use of stabilizing colloids.

-HOW TO USE ENOCRISTAL Ca?
+HOW TO USE ENOCRISTAL Ca

-- Dissolve Enocristal Ca in wine at a ratio of 1:20 and add to wine during pump-over. - Keep the product in suspension until complete homogenization in the entire volume of wine. - Wine temperature must be between 10 15°C for the entire duration of the treatment. - Leave Enocristal Ca in contact with wine for 15 days. - Filter at the end of treatment.
+- Dissolve Enocristal Ca in wine at a ratio of 1:20 and add to wine during pump-over. - Keep the product in suspension until complete homogenization in the entire volume of wine. - ▼ Wine temperature must be between 10 15°C (50 60°F) for the duration of the treatment. - Leave Enocristal Ca in contact with wine for 15 days. - Filter at the end of treatment.

 LEVEL OF INSTABILITY SUGGESTED DOSAGE

 15 < ∆Ca < 25 20 g/hL

-ΔCa > 25 50 g/hL
+∆Ca > 25 50 g/hL

-Inspiring innovation.
+Inspiring innovation